Ronny Deila: Standard Liège

 On 13 June 2022, Deila was officially appointed as the head coach of Belgian Pro League club Standard Liège.
 In his first game on 22 July, the team scored a late equaliser to draw 2–2 at home to Gent, having been down to ten men since the 15th-minute dismissal of Alexandro Calut.

 Club Brugge

 On 25 May 2023, Deila was announced as the new head coach of club Club Brugge.
 In August, he led them to defeat Osasuna 4–3 on aggregate to reach the UEFA Conference League group stage.
 The club announced his departure on 18 March 2024 ahead of the Champions' play-offs in the 2023–24 league season, despite reaching the quarter-finals in the Conference League.

-Atlanta United FC
+Atlanta United

 Deila was named head coach of Major League Soccer club Atlanta United on December 20th, 2024.

-Delia was dismissed as Atlanta's head coach on October 19th, 2025 after the worst season in Atlanta United's history.
+Delia was dismissed as Atlanta's head coach on October 19th, 2025 after he led the club to the worst season in their history, finishing 14th in the eastern conference and 28th overall in MLS standings.

+Maccabi Tel-Aviv

+In January 2026, the coach signed with Maccabi Tel Aviv, the Israeli champion.
+In May 2026, Deila was questioned by the Israeli police over allegations of sexually harassing a female taxi driver.
+He left the club that month and was replaced by assistant Kenny Miller.